PatriLoto/Visualizacion-de-Datos-Accessible/README.md

-# 📋  Recursos sobre visualización de datos accesible.
+# 📋  Accessible data visualization resources and more.
 A compilation of materials (articles, books, lectures, and tools) about data visualisation and accessibility.

 ## English